Skip to main content

 Letter from the Neurology Chief Residents

-Many thanks for your interest in applying to the Neurology Residency Program at the University of Rochester (UR).
-As chief residents, we are excited to share some of the program’s strengths with you!
+Thank you for your interest in applying to the Neurology Residency Program at the University of Rochester (UR).
+On behalf of our residents, the current chief class is excited to help you get to know our program!

 We hope we have given you a glimpse into the life and opportunities for residents at the University of Rochester Neurology Residency Program.
-Please reach out to any of us if you would like to learn more and/or follow us on Instagram at urmc_neurology_residency!
+Please reach out to any of us if you would like to learn more and/or follow us on Instagram at urmc_neurology_residency and Twitter @URMC_Neurology!!

 Kindly, the UR Neurology chief residents: